mLenehan1/ECE-FinalYearProject/ProjectReport/ConclusionsAndRecommendations/recommendations.md

 both code implementations combined in the same application, audio volume on the client devices could be automatically determined via the listeners location.

-With the introduction of 802.11mc access points, and Android Pie, the Android Wi-Fi Round Trip Time implementation could be used for more accurate location determination.
-If the embedded linux platforms used for the client and server devices had support for this 802.11mc protocol, the same server software implementation could be used, with RTT ranging used in the place of Bluetooth ranging.
+With the introduction of 802.11MC access points, and Android Pie, the Android Wi-Fi Round Trip Time implementation could be used for more accurate location determination.
+If the embedded Linux platforms used for the client and server devices had support for this 802.11MC protocol, the same server software implementation could be used, with RTT ranging used in the place of Bluetooth ranging.